microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/groupsetting-get.md

 Namespace: microsoft.graph

-Retrieve the properties of a specific of group setting object.
+Retrieve the properties of a specific group setting object.
 The setting can be a tenant-level or group-specific setting.

 ## Permissions